brian14708/wh-briefings/presidential-actions/2021-09/2021-09-17-a-proclamation-on-minority-enterprise-development-week-2021.md

 modified_time: 2021-09-17 10:18:19-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/09/17/a-proclamation-on-minority-enterprise-development-week-2021/
 published_time: 2021-09-17 10:18:18-04:00
-title: A Proclamation on Minority Enterprise Development Week, 2021
+title: "A Proclamation on Minority Enterprise Development Week,\_2021"
 ---

 For many families, a business is more than a job — it is the fulfillment